atsvetkov/tsvetkov.io/content/post/c-sharp7-deconstruction-demystified.md

 +++

+**Update 2017-04-09**: *As pointed out by [Julien Couvreur](http://blog.monstuff.com/) in the comments, I made some incorrect conclusions about how compiler actually deconstructs ValueTuples.
+I assumed that this is done using the extensions methods in the System.ValueTuple NuGet package, while they are clearly declared on the older `System.Tuple` type and are NOT being used for the deconstruction.
+In fact, C# compiler has built-in knowledge for ValueTuple type, so no extensions needed.
+More detailed explanation is available in [this document](https://github.com/dotnet/roslyn/blob/master/docs/features/deconstruction.md) in Roslyn repository on Github.*

 ### Introduction

 Let's talk about one of the cool new features of C# 7.0 - *deconstruction*.
 Quite often you might need to return more than one value from a method, which can be accomplished in several ways: